awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 The following features are now supported in Kubernetes 1\.15 Amazon EKS clusters:
 + EKS now supports configuring transport layer security \(TLS\) termination, access logs, and source ranges for network load balancers\.
 For more information, see [Network Load Balancer Support on AWS](https://kubernetes.io/docs/concepts/services-networking/service/#aws-nlb-support) on GitHub\.
-+ Improved flexibility of Customer Resource Definitions \(CRD\), including the ability to convert between versions on the fly\.
++ Improved flexibility of Custom Resource Definitions \(CRD\), including the ability to convert between versions on the fly\.
 For more information, see [Extend the Kubernetes API with CustomResourceDefinitions](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions) on GitHub\.
 + NodeLocal DNSCache is in beta for Kubernetes version 1\.15 clusters\.
 This feature can help improve cluster DNS performance by running a DNS caching agent on cluster nodes as a DaemonSet\.
 For more information, see [ Using NodeLocal DNSCache in Kubernetes clusters](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/) on GitHub and [ Amazon EKS DNS at scale and spikeiness ](http://aws.amazon.com/blogs/containers/eks-dns-at-scale-and-spikeiness)

 For the complete Kubernetes 1\.15 changelog, see [https://github\.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG\-1\.15\.md](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.15.md)\.